hdShang/arxiv-daily/docs/cs-RO/2025-06-22/papers/250617991v1-cftel-a-practical-architecture-for-robust-and-scalable-telerobotics-.md

 ---
 layout: default
-title: CFTel: A Practical Architecture for Robust and Scalable Telerobotics with Cloud-Fog Automation
+title: "CFTel: A Practical Architecture for Robust and Scalable Telerobotics with Cloud-Fog Automation"
 ---

 # CFTel: A Practical Architecture for Robust and Scalable Telerobotics with Cloud-Fog Automation